World War 2 Engagements – Post WW2

 The Second World War was a worldwide conflict and Canadians served around the globe.
 One of the lesser known areas where Canadians made a contribution was in the Asian countries of India and Burma.
 Approximately 8,000 Canadians served in this area during what became known as the Burma Campaign.

 Canadians on the Ground

-The Canadian Army’s best-known effort in Asia during the war was the defence of Hong Kong.
+The Canadian Army’s best-known effort in Asia during the war was the defense of Hong Kong.
 Canadian soldiers, however, were present in different areas of the region as the fighting progressed.
 The British 14th Army in India and Burma was under the command of General William Slim and some Canadians served in its British and Indian units with infantry and armoured regiments.
 A number of medical officers served with the India Medical Service as well.

 Of the individual Canadians who served with the British Army in Southeast Asia, the achievements of Major Charles Hoey stand out.
 He grew up in British Columbia before going to Great Britain to enlist in the British Army in 1933.
 Major Hoey earned a Victoria Cross (the highest award for military valour) in Burma for his heroic leadership in the clearing of an enemy strong point in February 1944.
 Despite serious wounds, he continued with the attack and single-handedly eliminated a Japanese machine-gun position which was preventing his troops from advancing.
 Sadly, Hoey died during this effort.